pinot-contrib/pinot-docs/basics/concepts.md

 Pinot schemas are defined in a JSON file.
 Because that schema definition is in its own file, multiple tables can share a single schema.
 Each table can have a unique name, indexing strategy, partitioning, data sources, and other metadata.

-Pinot tables can either be _real-time_, meaning they ingest data from a streaming source like Apache Kafka®, _offline_, meaning they are loaded with data from a batch source, or _hybrid_, meaning they are loaded with batch and streaming data together.
+Pinot table types include:
+-  **real-time:** Ingests data from a streaming source like Apache Kafka®
+- **offline:** Loads data from a batch source
+- **hybrid:** Loads data from both a batch source and a streaming source

 ### Segment